 A Board of Supervisors of five members (the Board) governs the District.
 The Supervisors hold office for staggered terms of four years each.
-Elections of Supervisors are held every two years at the annual meeting of the landowners of the District, at which two or three Supervisors, as the case may be, are elected.
-As of September 30, 2021 the members of the Board, their respective occupations and the respective dates on which their terms expire were as follows:
+Elections of Supervisors were held every two years at the annual meeting of the landowners of the District, at which two or three Supervisors, as the case may be, were elected.
+As of September 30, 2022 the members of the Board, their respective occupations and the respective dates on which their terms expired were as follows: